Emissions reporting

 The GGCS has a compliance process to guard against double counting between our RGGOs and ISCC PoS – see GGCS Guidance Document 19 - Interaction of GGCS and ISCC - here.

-A Gas Producer’s ISCC Certification is outside the scope of the GGCS however where we are confident that the GHG values calculated as part of that Certification are accurate, they may be included in our RGGOs, alongside high level details of a producers certification, for which the Producer is solely responsible (see details on our RGGO data labels here).
+A Gas Producer’s ISCC Certification is outside the scope of the GGCS; however, where we are confident that the GHG values calculated as part of that Certification are accurate, they may be included in our RGGOs alongside high level details of a producer's certification, for which the Producer is solely responsible (see details on our RGGO data labels here).

 naturemade star